Cathedral of Ani: Imitations in Armenian architecture

 The main church of Marmashen monastery (dated 988–1029), believed to have been built by the same architect, Trdat, is considered a miniature of Ani Cathedral.
 Richard Krautheimer wrote that the exterior walls of both the church of Marmashen and the cathedral of Ani are "articulated by blind arcades resting on slender colonnettes, single or in pairs."
 There are significant structural differences between the two.
 Stepan Mnatsakanian noted that the similarities are limited to the exterior decorations because there are significant differences in their floor plans.

 The ground plan of Holy Saviour's Church in Gyumri, completed in 1873, is based on that of Ani Cathedral.
 However, the church is significantly larger than the cathedral and is not an exact replica of the latter.
 The blind arcades on the three apses of the Armenian Cathedral of Lviv—added sometime before 1902—are a "surprisingly faithful reproduction of an analogous decoration" on the external walls of cathedral of Ani.
+Sourp Nshan Cathedral in Beirut, Lebanon, completed in 1938, was modeled after the cathedral of Ani.

 Association with Gothic architecture

 Some European scholars, especially scholars of the Near East, have suggested that the use of pointed arches and clustered piers in the cathedral influenced the development of Gothic architecture.
 The theory was popularized by Josef Strzygowski, who was the first European to thoroughly study Armenian architecture and placed Armenia in the center of European architecture.
 Strzygowski wrote in the Origin of Christian Church Art (1920): "It is a delight, in a church earlier than AD 1000, to see the builder, the court architect Trdat, carrying Armenian art so logically and so successfully past 'Romanesque' to 'Gothic'."
 Several others had proposed this view before him, including H. F. B. Lynch (1901), William Lethaby (1912), and others.
 Lynch suggested that the cathedral has "many of the characteristics of the Gothic style, of which it establishes the Oriental origin."
 Lethaby found the cathedral "strangely western."
+In the Encyclopædia Britannica (1911), Richard Phené Spiers wrote that it displays pointed arches and coupled piers that would not appear in Italian and Sicilian churches until the 12th or 14th centuries.
+He further saw a similarity in its lofty blind arcades and those in the Pisa Cathedral.

 In examining the possible influence of Caucasian architecture in the West, David Roden Buxton wrote on the cathedral of Ani in 1934: